TreasaRose/MoMA_analysis_project/README.md

 ## Conclusion
 This project offers a comprehensive look at data engineering in a logistics and product sales context.
 By working with real-world data, you will gain valuable insights into optimizing factory locations, shipping routes, and product margins, all while refining your skills as a data engineer.

-### Questions Answered
+### Scenarios we analyzed
-The following are a few of the questions that are answered in this project (check out the full SQL queries in the detailed article here):
+The following are a few of the questions/scenarios that are answered in this project (check out the full SQL queries in the detailed article [here](https://github.com/TreasaRose/us_candy_distribution_analysis_project/blob/7d2ac21c2f7db874bde2d56816aa3e268a7a30bc/Candy_Distributor_Analysis_queries.html):

 1. Retrieve All Products from a Specific Factory
 2. Calculate Product Margins